reece-bennett/moodboard/PLANNING.md

 - [ ] Settings page, get OAuth ID and API URL from here
 - [ ] Icon for favicon and Chrome extension
-- [ ] Show the saved image with link to the board after saving with the Chrome extension
+- [ ] Show the saved image with link to the board after saving with the Chrome extension (waiting on direct links to image in board)
 - [x] Show upload progress when saving image
 - [x] Show errors during the upload process and allow the user to re-try
 - [ ] Authenticate with Google doesn't seem to keep user logged in